*

 During the First World War, Hobens played in exhibition matches with 16 year old Bobby Jones, to raise money for the American Red Cross.

-During that tournament at the Philadelphia Cricket Club, he holed his tee shot at the 147 yard, 10th to register the first US.
-Open hole-in-one.
+During the 1907 US Open the New York Times reported that Jack Hobens holed out on the 147-yard 10th hole during the second round at Philadelphia Cricket Club (St Martin’s Course), Chestnut Hill, Pa.
+The first known hole-in-one at the US Open.
 On 22nd June 1906, Hobens entered the Western Open at Homewood C.C in Illinois, when he finished second to Alex Smith from Carnoustie.
 Hobens took the early 36-hole lead by shooting 154, but Smith shot 75-74 on the final day to capture the title by three strokes.
-Willie Anderson and Fred McLeod from North Berwick tied for third place.
+Willie Anderson and Fred McLeod from North Berwick tied for third place and shared the $75 prize money.

-That year, Willie Anderson's younger brother Tom Anderson Jr. entered the Championship from the Montclair Golf Club, and finished in 8th place.
-The winner was George Sargent , while Willie Anderson finished 4th; Jack Hobens 6th, and the defending champion Fred McLeod finished in 13th place.
+Tom Anderson Jnr entered the Championship from the Montclair Golf Club, and finished in 8th place.
+The winner was George Sargent, while Willie Anderson finished 4th; Jack Hobens 6th, and the defending champion Fred McLeod finished in 13th place.
 In 1910 Jack Hobens was elected president of the Eastern Professional Golfers Association which was a forerunner to the PGA of America.
-In the qualifying rounds for the 1913 US Open at Brookline, Jack partnered Ted Ray and the New York Times reported that when they both launched towering tee shots over and past the elbow of the dogleg on Polo Field the crowd erupted in appreciation.
+In the qualifying rounds for the 1913 US Open at Brookline, Jack partnered Ted Ray and the New York Times reported that when they both launched towering tee shots over the elbow of the dogleg the crowd erupted in appreciation.
 The two men walked off down the first fairway trailed by the largest-gallery of the day - over a thousand people including the writer Bernard Darwin.
+In January 1914 the Hackensack Club engaged Jack Hobens to extend their course from 5,800 yards to more than 6,000 and carry-out alterations.

 On 17th January 1916, Rodman Wanamaker, a keen amateur golfer and heir to the Wanamaker department store fortune (now Macy's), held a meeting at the Taplow Club, in the Hotel Martinique on the corner of Broadway and West 32nd Steet in New York City for the purpose of forming the Professional Golfers Association of America.
 The luncheon was attended by several leading amateurs and 35 professionals, known as the 'Charter Members', including Jack Hobens and James R. Thomson from North Berwick.
 Their aim was to advance the standing of the club professional, caddies and greenkeepers in the United States.

-Jack was one of seven chosen to make up the original 'Organising Committee' and one of three professionals who wrote the PGA's first constitution and by-laws.
-The committee met several times at Hotel Martinique in Manhattan before the constitution, fashioned on the British PGA was approved on 10th April 1916 when their first business was conducted.
+New York Times - February 24, 1916.
+At a meeting yesterday in Hotel Martinique, Manhattan, the committee which is drawing up the constitution for the proposed association of professional golfers.
+The members of committee were set forth.
+Jack Hobens, Englewood Country Club, Herbert Strong, Inwood Country Club and Jack Mackie, Dunwoodie Country Club.
+It was decided to call the organisation The Professional Golfers' Association of America.
+A copy of the constitution was sent to every professional in the United States and Canada who was eligible for membership, which means all those over 17 years of age.
+Copies where also sent to the various golf clubs all over the country in order to get their support for the movement.
 Wanamakers sponsored the first PGA Championship in 1916 when Jack Hobens reached the last sixteen.
 Cornishman Jim Barnes defeated the former St Andrews caddie, Jock Hutchison by one hole, to lift the Wanamaker Trophy.
 In July 1917, the PGA organised the biggest War Relief Tournament ever.
 Played over a week on four courses, Englewood, Baltusrol, Siwanoy and Garden City.
 It included matches between a Homebred team versus a Scottish team and an English team.
 In the Scottish team (photographed below) were Fred McLeod and Jack Hobens.

 [Cigarette Card]